SquareBracketAssociates/Booklet-PharoVirtualMachine/Part1-InterpreterAndBytecode/3-SemanticsByExample/basicsOnExecution.md

 	29 <5C> returnTop
 ```

+You may wonder why the first bytecode index does not start 1 or 0.
+This is because the bytecode sequence is part of a compiled method and the compiled method contains a memory region to hold some constants such as numbers, message selectors,...
+This region is called the literal frame.

 ### Simplifying the Presentation

 During this chapter we will, for pedagogical purposes, avoid explaining the call primitive bytecode.